 North Charleston Police investigate deadly shooting

 NORTH CHARLESTON, S.C.
-(WCSC) - Police say one man is dead after an early-morning shooting at a home in North Charleston.

-Police responded at approximately 2:45 a.m. to a home in the 2700 block of East Surrey Drive where a shooting had been reported, police spokesman Harve Jacobs said.
+(WCSC) - The North Charleston Police Department is investigating a shooting that left one man dead.

 Copyright 2023 WCSC.
 All rights reserved.